adambirse/kafka-spring-boot/README.md

 `docker-compose -f docker-compose/docker-compose.yml restart zookeeper1`

-### TODO
+### Functionality still to add

-TODO script the creation of topics
+- script the creation of topic to remove manual step

-TODO handle restart of kafka servers
+- Consumer error handling example

-TODO restart handling / error handling etc
+- Architecture diagram

-TODO Nice readme
+- Update README with example of when the consumer is down / scaled up

-TODO add test example for when consumer is down / scaling up.
+- Update producer to send messages in bulk rather than simple GET request